 When we decided to hike the W Circuit, we initially wanted to go during the popular summer season, but the more we heard about the massive crowds, the less we wanted to visit altogether.
-That’s when we discovered OneSeed’s winter Patagonia hike.
+That’s when we discovered OneSeed’s winter Patagonia hike (use LOCAL10 when booking for 10% off).

 Overall, we were much better prepared for this hike than we were for the Inca Trail, but we always learn a few new lessons on every hike.
 Hopefully, they will help you for your hike.

-TORRES DEL PAINE PACKING LIST – WINTER EDITION
+TORRES DEL PAINE PATAGONIA PACKING LIST - WINTER EDITION

 WINTER VERSUS SUMMER